shiweicc/Getflix/README.md

 ## Description

-- Getflix is an online database of information related to movies – including an overview of the movie, a trailer, options to view the movie, and recommended movies that is similar to the current movie
+- Getflix is an online database of information related to movies – including an overview of the movie, a trailer, options to view the movie, and recommended movies similar to the current movie

 ## How to Install and Run the Project
 - Download the project to your computer